atechsnob/GAMADV-XTD/README.md

   - Start a terminal/Command Prompt/PowerShell session and cd to the install directory.

 # Installation - First time GAM installation
+Use these steps if you have never used any version of GAM in your domain.
+They will create a GAM project and all necessary authentications.

 * Configuration: https://github.com/taers232c/GAMADV-XTD/wiki/gam.cfg
 * Download: https://github.com/taers232c/GAMADV-XTD/wiki#downloads
 * Install: https://github.com/taers232c/GAMADV-XTD/wiki/How-to-Install-Advanced-GAM

 # Installation - Upgrading from a GAM version other than a prior version of GAMADV-X or GAMADV-XTD
+Use these steps if you have used any version of GAM in your domain.
+They will update your GAM project and all necessary authentications.

 * Configuration: https://github.com/taers232c/GAMADV-XTD/wiki/gam.cfg
 * Download: https://github.com/taers232c/GAMADV-XTD/wiki#downloads
 * Install: https://github.com/taers232c/GAMADV-XTD/wiki/How-to-Upgrade-from-Standard-GAM

 # Installation - Upgrading from a prior version of GAMADV-X or GAMADV-XTD
+Use these steps if you already use GAMADV-X or GAMADV-XTD.
+The updates may tell you to update your GAM project or authentications because new features have been included.

 * Updates: https://github.com/taers232c/GAMADV-XTD/wiki/GAM-Updates
 * Download: https://github.com/taers232c/GAMADV-XTD/wiki#downloads

+# Multiple Versions
-You can install multiple versions in different parallel directories.
+You can install multiple versions of GAM, GAMADV-X and GAMADV-XTD in different parallel directories.

 [GitHub Releases]: https://github.com/taers232c/GAMADV-XTD/releases
 [GitHub]: https://github.com/taers232c/GAMADV-XTD/tree/master